Perfect for Colder Nights

-Add tomatoes, vegetable broth, water, sorghum and black beans to the slow cooker.
+Add tomatoes, vegetable broth, water, sorghum, corn and black beans to the slow cooker.
 Cover and cook for 3-4 hours on high or 8 hours on low until the sorghum is soft.
-Timing may vary depending on slow cooker.
+Timing may vary depending on the slow cooker.

 Once the chili is cooked, add the lime juice and red wine vinegar, and sprinkle with cilantro.
-If desired, top with avocados.
+Top with avocado slices.
+Serve hot.

 *Refrigerate in a sealed container for 1 week or freeze in a labeled, sealed container for up to 3 months.